andrecaiado/colados-leaderboard/README.md

 Steps to run and test the applications:

-1. Update the environment variables in the [.env](./.env) file as needed.
+1. Create a `.env` file in the project root based on the provided `.env.example` file and update the variables as needed.

 2. Start the services using Docker Compose: